 - Where can I view my giving history?

-- How can I get an annual summary of my giving?
+- How can I get a receipt or an annual summary of my giving?

 - How can I make a one-time sponsorship contribution?

 - Can I enter payment information for my sponsored child?

 - Why can’t I see all of my account information online?